shinwookim/SP2023-Notes/1550/04 Scheduling.md

 Worst-case scenario: We preempt right before the blocking system call...when we return, we block again (almost immediately).
 (Now, 2 context switches)

-context switches from IO is natural (we make it because we need it)

-Preemption context switches is unnatural (overhead on top of OS-another overhead); As a process, we don't need it.
-It's there to maintain the illusion of parallelism (the users want. but the program do not.)

 If the preemption timer is set so far in the future, that we block first, the preemption timer does not go off.
 (If we block before, timer, no need to switch)